 schtasks /Change /Disable /TN "Adobe Flash Player Updater"

-If you use Firefox, remember that according to Mozilla, ability to set the Flash plugin to “always enabled”, has been removed since version 69 of Firefox.
-So if you don’t want to always click to activate this plugin, you can uninstall your current version of Firefox and download and install older version from https://ftp.mozilla.org/pub/firefox/releases/.
+If you use Firefox, remember that, according to Mozilla, the ability to set the Flash plugin to “always enabled”, has been removed since version 69 of Firefox.
+So if you don’t want to always click to activate this plugin, you can uninstall your current version of Firefox and download and install the older version from https://ftp.mozilla.org/pub/firefox/releases/.
 Then you can disable Firefox updates by adding those two additional lines to the hosts file:

 and in the browser going to `about:config` and changing/adding those settings as „false” by searching in the input field: